dingers-music/dingers-music.github.io/_posts/2019-04-13-lookin-playboi-carti.md

 I could go on and on discussing this cornerstone of trap canon, but to be completely honest, no amount of written exposition can do this song justice.
 Words fail to capture the beauty and sublime found within Carti’s tour de force.
-What, then, is a fan supposed to do to fully appreciate *Lookin’*?
+What, then, is a fan supposed to do to fully appreciate *Lookin*?
 That, dear reader, is to *listen*.